California braces for renewed fire threat from windy weather

 Farther north, the Zogg Fire in Shasta and Tehama counties was 99% contained.
 Four people died in that blaze.
 PG&E estimated its cuts potentially could affect nearly 4,700 customers in Shasta and around 1,200 in Tehama.

-More than 8,500 wildfires have burned well over 6,406 square miles (16,591.4 square kilometers) in California since the start of the year, but mostly since mid-August.
-Thirty-one people have died, and more than 9,200 structures have been destroyed.
+More than 8,500 wildfires have burned over 6,406 square miles (16,591 square kilometers) in California since the start of the year, but mostly since mid-August.
+Thirty-one people have died, and more than 9,200 buildings have been destroyed.

-Most of the huge fires have been fully or substantially contained over the past eight weeks.
-But 11,500 firefighters remain on the lines.

 Numerous studies have linked bigger wildfires in America to climate change from the burning of coal, oil and gas.
-Scientists say climate change has made California much drier, meaning trees and other plants are more flammable.
+Scientists have said climate change has made California much drier, meaning trees and other plants are more flammable.

 Meanwhile, wildfires will remain a threat in California indefinitely.